bpblakely/Song-Analysis-Revisited/README.md

 # Song Analysis Revisited

 I am revisiting this project after the BGSU hackathon in order to improve it and work more with the dataset.
 The goal is still the same.
+See the original project: https://github.com/bpblakely/Analysis-of-Historically-Popular-Songs .

 The goal of this project is to analyze a couple of the most popular songs of each year for the last 60 years using topological data analysis (TDA) and a natural language processer (NLP).
 Depending on time restraints, more analysis might be done using ML or analysis of word frequencies in the lyrics.